 It was probably around 2012, after our move to Australia, that we realised we’d been substituting presents for spending quality time with our kids.
-We both been working long hours, full time and we lavished our kids with year round gifts to make up for it.
-No wonder they weren’t grateful!!
+We had both been working long hours, full time and we lavished our kids with year-round gifts to make up for it.
+No wonder they weren’t grateful!

 Last year we were in Morocco and Imogen requested a stay in the desert and to see camels and sand dunes.
 We happily obliged!
-This year she asked for something a equally as unique and wonderful.
+This year she asked for something equally as unique and wonderful and thank goodness for adventurous activities like X-tremos zip-lining.

 The park is about 10 minutes outside Panajachel and there are a number of ways to get there: